syncfusion-content/ej2-angular-docs/ej2-angular/grid/paging.md

 ## Customize pager options

-Customize the pager options in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid using the [pageSettings](https://ej2.syncfusion.com/angular/documentation/api/grid/pageSettings) object:
+Customize the pager options in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid using the [pageSettings](https://ej2.syncfusion.com/angular/documentation/api/grid/pageSettings) object:

 - `pageCount`: Number of pages to display in the pager.
 - `currentPage`: Denotes the active page.